ScialdoneLab/CIARA/README.md

 We can visualize which are the rare cell markers expressed in a particular region of the umap plot with the function **plot_localized_genes** and in an interactive way with **plot_localized_genes_interactive**.
 Each cell is coloured according to the number of expressed rare cell markers shared with neighboring cells.
+These two functions are currently only present in the development version of **CIARA**.
 ```r
 localized_genes_human <-  detect_localized_genes(knn_matrix,norm_matrix,ciara_genes_top,100)
 list_intersect <-  localized_genes_human[[1]]